 Per SUNY guidelines, nominated students with measurable, long-term accomplishments and achievements will be measured (scored) at a higher level than other achievements.
 In addition, students’ achievements that affect the greater campus community and/or a large number of students and/or community members will be valued higher than other achievements.

 Application instructions.
 The online application/nomination form should be completed by the student being nominated.
-(Attention Nominators: please send the link to eligible students and encourage them to apply!)
-Please note that applicants are asked to provide descriptions/summaries of their awards, honors, accomplishments and/or achievement in 3 primary areas, from the following categories: Academic Excellence, Leadership, Campus Involvement, Community Service, Arts.
+(Attention Nominators!!: please share the link to the application with eligible students and encourage them to apply!)
+Please note that applicants are asked to provide descriptions/summaries of their awards, honors, accomplishments and/or achievement in THREE (3) primary areas, from the following categories: Academic Excellence; Leadership; Diversity, Equity, Inclusion & Justice; Campus Involvement OR Community Service; Research & Development; Arts.
 Applicants should be prepared to provide specifics such as the name of any awards previously received, the organization(s) sponsoring the award/recognition, leadership positions held, and dates.
 Note: Applicants may list and/or describe as many recognitions/honors as space permits in any one category but should avoid duplicating entries in multiple categories.
 In some cases, there may be multiple categories available to detail a particular activity or accomplishment and the applicant/nominee must choose the best category among several valid options.
-For example, an applicant who served as an officer of a club or an honor society could potentially describe relevant accomplishments in either the Leadership or the Campus Involvement category, but not both.
+For example, an applicant who served as an officer of a club or an honor society could potentially describe relevant accomplishments in either the Leadership or the Campus Involvement/Community Service categories, but not both.
 If that same applicant spent the majority of time volunteering and organizing food drives, then Community Service might be the best category for detailing this activity.